-Kinship Care Ireland was specifically set up to work with and on behalf of Kinship families.
+Kinship Care Ireland, was set up to work with and for kinship families, throughout Ireland.

-Our mission is to work in partnership with kinship families and key stakeholders, to promote the recognition, rights and entitlements of children, young people, and families in kinship care, through the provision of information, supports, services and advocacy, for systems and legislative change.
+Our Mission is to promote the recognition, rights and entitlements of children, young people, and carers in kinship families, through the provision of information, support and advocacy, for systems and legislative change.

-We are committed to working in partnership with existing networks of family support professionals and organisations, to enable them to inform and support kinship families, when and where they need it.
+We are committed to informing professionals and organisations, to enable them to better support kinship families, within their own communities.

-We want to address the needs of Kinship Carers, children and young people by identifying models and responses that will improve outcomes for kinship families.
+We want to inform and influence pathways and responses, that will improve outcomes for kinship families.

-We are working towards developing a network of safe and supportive peer groups, for carers, children and young people.
+We will hold events and workshops for kinship families and develop a network of safe and supportive peer groups, for carers, children and young people.

 We are committed to undertaking research with Kinship families in Ireland, to explore the prevalence and pathways of kinship care, in Ireland.